7 Common Misconceptions about Social Security Disability Benefits

 “It won’t take long to get approved since I’m obviously disabled.
 I’ll apply as soon as I get around to it.”

 Bad idea!
-Typically, it will take from three to five months to get a decision on your claim (except for some extremely severe disabilities such as spinal cord injuries or terminal cancer that are fast-tracked).
+Typically, it will take from three to five months to get a decision on your claim (except for some extremely severe disabilities such as spinal cord injuries or terminal cancer, which are fast-tracked).
 Then, when your claim is approved, figure another month or two until you actually receive your first benefit payment.
 Of course, if your claim is turned down and you apply again or file an appeal, it will take even longer.
 In addition, if you wait longer to file than 17 months after you became disabled, you will some lose back benefits.

-“The system is rigged to disqualify as many people as possible from collecting benefits, in order to save money.”
+“In order to save money, the system is rigged to disqualify as many people as possible from collecting benefits.”

 False.
 The government is looking for ways to keep Social Security funded, but this does not affect how claims are processed.
 People who are truly disabled according to Social Security’s rules will be approved it they present their cases clearly.
 Of course, some people are denied either by mistake and get approved on appeal or are denied because they do not meet the disability requirements.
-That said, at the end of the third quarter of 2012, more than 8 million disabled workers were receiving Social Security Disability benefits and more than 4 million were receiving Supplemental Security Income only (based on disability).
+That said, at the beginning of the second quarter of 2018, more than 12 million disabled workers were receiving Social Security Disability benefits and more than 4 million were receiving Supplemental Security Income only (based on disability).

 “Even if I’m approved, I won’t receive any benefits in the years ahead because the Social Security system is practically broke.”